Arvin-Mohammadi/Delta-Robot-Trajectory-Planning-V3/README.md

 </div>
 </br>

 Amazing.
-Now that we know what adept cycle looks like, I should point out that there a number of ways to interpolate those 4 points (as we've been discussing).
+Now that we know what adept cycle looks like, I should say that there a number of ways to interpolate those 4 points (as we've been discussing).
 So here are the methods used and their respective plots

 <div align="center">
  	<img src="https://github.com/user-attachments/assets/8fd13a69-5cc1-49db-bb67-685fe30f8f97" style="width: 50%;">
  	<img src="https://github.com/user-attachments/assets/7d3fd81f-3411-4932-8bcc-647d75cc21fc" style="width: 50%;">
 	</br>
-	Parabolic Method
+	Point-to-Point Parabolic Method
 </div>
 </br>